gunnarpope/cv/index.md

 Hanover, NH

 * Founder & CEO of BitStory.AI - Leveraging data to decarbonize the planet.
 Energy market forecasting and dispatch software to minimize financial risk and carbon emissions for renewable energy systems.
 We specialize in probabilistic, time-series forecasting software to help businesses make better decisions under uncertainty.
-* Specializing in time-series forecasting and modeling under risk and uncertainty
 * Full-stack experience of applied AI/ML technologies across embedded, cloud, and IoT applications
 * Deep expertise in discrete and probabilistic systems
 * Currently developing microservice architectures based upon AWS Lambda, S3, and EC2 technologies